Soft and chewy brown butter pumpkin oatmeal chocolate chip cookies, the perfect fall ccc.

 Instructions

-- Use a napkin or cheesecloth to gently strain water out of the pumpkin puree.
-(You may need multiple napkins) Continue to squeeze/pat water out of the puree until you are left with only 60g of pumpkin puree.
+- In the meantime, prep your pumpkin puree.
+Use a napkin or cheesecloth to gently strain water out of the pumpkin puree until you are left with only 70g of pumpkin puree.

-- Once the butter has cooled, whisk the pumpkin puree, granulated sugar, and dark brown sugar into it.
+- Once the butter has cooled, whisk both sugars into it.

-- Whisk in the egg and vanilla until well combined.
+- Whisk in the pumpkin puree and vanilla until well combined.

 - Add in the flour, oats, baking soda, baking powder, salt, and pumpkin pie spice.
 Use a rubber spatula to fold the mixture together until a few flour streaks remain.